 I get a lot of patients who spend a lot of time with knee pain and who spend even more time to rolling out their ilio-tibial band (ITB) with a foam roller.
 Now foam rollers are very useful pieces of kit but I’ve got to say this.
 They are no good on the ITB.

 Many people suffer from tight “knotty” muscles or ‘trigger points’ the most common of which are usually located in the neck and shoulders.

-A quick, effective questionnaire to help diagnose the cause of your pain, where it has come from and how we can help.TAKE THE ASSESSMENT
+At Mold, we can help you with your injury from your own PC, laptop or device!
+Our online questionnaire will help diagnose the cause of your pain, where it has come from and how we can help.TAKE THE ASSESSMENT